 - 1 teaspoon pomegranate molasses (or one teaspoon lemon juice)

-For graham cracker crumble: Preheat oven to 350°F, with a rack in the middle.
+For the Graham Cracker Crumble: Preheat oven to 350°F (180°C), with a rack in the middle.
 In a food processor, combine graham crackers, butter, sugar, and salt.
 Pulse until graham crackers are ground fine but mixture has not formed a paste.
 Dump mixture onto an aluminum baking sheet and press into a disc 1/4 inch thick.
 Bake for 15 minutes, until the edges are dark and crisp.
 Cool completely before crumbling into large chunks.
 Store crumble in an airtight container.

-For ice cream: In a blender, combine goat cheese, half and half, 1/2 cup sugar, and salt.
+For the Ice Cream: In a blender, combine goat cheese, half and half, 1/2 cup sugar, and salt.
 Blend until smooth, then transfer to an airtight container to chill overnight.

 The next day, churn ice cream according to manufacturer's instructions.
 While ice cream is churning, combine strawberries, two tablespoons sugar, maraschino, and pomegranate molasses in a bowl.
 Let macerate for one hour at room temperature.
 When ice cream is finished churning, return to airtight container and place in freezer to chill for half an hour.